RoboPhred/oni-save-parser/README.md

 writeFileSync("./test-data/writeback.sav", new Uint8Array(writeData));
 ```

 ## Design

 This library makes use of dependency injection.
 Mostly to provide an easy way to swap out save file
 components as new versions make breaking changes, but really because I wanted to test my IoC library.
 Objects dealing with save data are scoped under the root OniSaveData for the load, allowing
 easy access to things like the logger or type template deserializer wherever they may be needed.

-## Future Plans

-I intend to eventually make an in-browser save editor that works on the files locally.
-Maybe.
-If I get to it.